"If your nutrient levels aren’t in balance, you’ll see both physical and mental signs of that deficiency."

 So our first recommendation is to take a high-qualityfood-based multivitamin with multi-mineral to ensure that you are covered.
 Specifically, we recommend ourSmarter Multivitamin.
 It’s plant-based, all natural, and most importantly, it’s formulated based on the results ofThe U.S. Department of Agriculture’s landmark 10-year, 100,000 person study that exposed the hidden dangers of America’s popular multivitamin tablets.
 This study also provided the blueprint for the perfect multivitamin: Smarter Multi is the only multi on the market that follows this blueprint to make sure you get the essential nutrients that your brain requires.

 But we didn’t stop there: we know that minerals and vitamins fromnatural, plant-based sources are better received and utilized by your body and by your brain.
-That’s what makes Smarter Multi so effective — we ensure that all essential minerals and vitamins are sourced from organic, whole food sources wherever possible — not created in a lab.
+That’s what makes Smarter Multi so effective — we ensure that all essential minerals and vitamins are sourced from natural, whole food sources wherever possible — not created in a lab.
 Our vitamins and minerals are sourced primarily from things like almonds, sesame and sunflower seeds, dill, spinach, banana, pumpkin seeds, broccoli, pear, and even the super food red-green algae.

 Smarter Multi is sourced fromreal plant-based food that can be more fully absorbed by your body and effectively used by your brain!

 It is also designed to ensure you get the exact right amount of each vitamin and mineral daily, by delivering all your daily essential nutrients in the most bioavailable form possible — not a rock-hard compressed tablet like what you find in the supplement aisle.
 The vitamins come in a veggie softgel with a digestive-friendly ginger oil base to encourage absorption and the minerals come in an easy-to-digest and fine, loose-packed powder.